 The group includes the listed parent company and its US-based subsidiaries.
 We assessed the structure of the group, its accounting processes and controls, and the industry in which it operates in order to determine the scope of our audit work and ensure that we obtained sufficient and appropriate audit evidence on which to base our group audit opinion.
-Those entities of the group which were considered to be significant components, being Hemogenyx Pharmaceuticals LLC and Immugenyx LLC, were subject to full scope audit procedures by PKF Littlejohn LLP.
+Those entities of the group which were considered to be a significant component, being Hemogenyx Pharmaceuticals LLC, was subject to full scope audit procedures by us.
 We did not rely on the work of any component auditors.
 Procedures were performed to address the assessed risks of material misstatement at component level.